Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 • severe tearing;

-• the presence of a film in front of the eyes, making it difficult to see;
+• the presence of a film in front of the eyes, obstructing vision;

 • flickering light flashes;